FAQs about DWeb Camp

 A: You can apply to be a DWeb Fellow:

-DWeb Fellowships: We will have a number of travel stipends (up to $2200/each) and ticket reimbursement for our DWeb Fellows, "outstanding individuals who are creating or employing technologies in ways that uplift communities facing systemic inequality and help bring about justice and social equity through network technologies."
-(Applications close on March 7.)
+DWeb Fellowships: We will have a number of travel stipends and ticket reimbursement for our DWeb Fellows, "outstanding individuals who are creating or employing technologies in ways that uplift communities facing systemic inequality and help bring about justice and social equity through network technologies."
+Find applications and deadlines on the Fellowships page.

 The number of DWeb Fellows is based on the sponsorships that come in, so the number will vary over time.